-Some issuing services divide their METAREA into subdivisions and issue a complete bulletin of parts 1, 2 and 3 for each subdivision.
-This may well be the case where preparation services are contributing to the bulletin, as their contributions for particular areas can be incorporated into the complete bulletin with the minimum of delay.
+Some Issuing Services divide their METAREA into subdivisions and issue a complete bulletin of parts 1, 2 and 3 for each subdivision.
+This may well be the case where Preparation Services are contributing to the bulletin, as their contributions for particular areas can be incorporated into the complete bulletin with the minimum of delay.

-Some issuing services may elect to issue a separate bulletin containing sea ice information and forecasts.
+Some Issuing Services may elect to issue a separate bulletin containing sea-ice information and forecasts.
 This may be useful to reduce the length of a bulletin and also to provide flexibility for dissemination.

-Warnings must be issued immediately when the need becomes apparent, without waiting for the next routine forecast.
+Warnings must be issued immediately when the need becomes apparent, without waiting for the next scheduled forecast.
 Thus, warnings may be issued separately from a routine forecast.